 It’s not a touchscreen–you still have to use the buttons below it–but it’s closer to the kind of thing we’ve become accustomed to with today’s smartphone displays.

-The buttons are quite useable and logically laid out.
+The buttons are quite usable and logically laid out.
 They’re not quite as responsive as they could be–sometimes you have to push a button a couple of times to get action–and the four labeled buttons are labeled in dark print, but overall it feels intuitive and logical and does what it needs to do.

 The menu system is simple enough, with the usual drill-down category approach.